mdda/mdda.github.io/_posts/AI/2014-09-13-paper-deep-nets.md

 This write-up contains my first impressions of the paper :
 [Do Deep Nets Really Need to be Deep?](http://arxiv.org/pdf/1312.6184.pdf)

+> ### Abstract
+> Currently, deep neural networks are the state of the art on problems such as speech
+> recognition and computer vision.
+In this extended abstract, we show that shallow
+> feed-forward networks can learn the complex functions previously learned by
+> deep nets and achieve accuracies previously only achievable with deep models.
+Moreover,
+> in some cases the shallow neural nets can learn these deep functions
+> using a total number of parameters similar to the original deep model.
+We evaluate our
+> method on the TIMIT phoneme recognition task and are able to train
+> shallow fully-connected nets that perform similarly to complex, well-engineered,
+> deep convolutional architectures.
+Our success in training shallow neural nets to
+> mimic deeper models suggests that there probably exist better algorithms for training shallow
+> feed-forward nets than those currently available.

+### Question Marks

-Intuition is tempting :
+The intuition is tempting :
-  deep networks better for learning than shallow networks deep networks are better at discovering useful features (particularly since the shallow nets are taught to behave as intermediary layers, rather than just mimic the end result) shallow networks may be more compressible?
+*  deep networks better for learning than shallow networks
+*  deep networks are better at discovering useful features
+*  (particularly since the shallow nets are taught to behave as intermediary layers, rather than just mimic the end result)
+*  shallow networks may be more compressible?
-  1000->1 reduction (talked about, though not demonstrated) what is advantage here of the shallow network?
+*  1000->1 reduction (talked about, though not demonstrated)
+*  what is advantage here of the shallow network?

 ### Simple model - Factorization